Evolution of zebra mussels in Lake Memphremagog

 Boaters must to redouble their efforts to limit the spread of this tiny mussel, invisible to the naked eye at the larval stage.
 It is more important than ever to Clean, Drain and Dry all boats travelling from one lake to another to prevent the propagation of new exotic invasive species in Lake Memphremagog and other bodies of water in the province.

-The distribution of zebra mussels in Lake Memphremagogo in the summers of 2019 and 2019 is shown on the map below.
-In 2020, the patrol will continue its monitoring and control activities in collaboration with the Memphremagog MRC, the City of Magog and the provincial forest, wildlife and parks ministry (MFFP).
+The MCI lake patrol has been following the situation since 2018.
+The distribution of zebra mussels in Lake Memphremagogo in the summer of 2020 is shown on the map below.
+In 2021, the patrol will continue its monitoring and control activities in collaboration with the Memphremagog MRC, the City of Magog and the provincial forest, wildlife and parks ministry (MFFP).
 Artificial substrates will be installed to aid in the monitoring of the mussel's spread and manual removal of zebra mussels will be organized with the help of volunteers.

 Consult the report (in French only) verifying the presence of zebra mussels in Magog bay, and the first assesment of the situation (MCI, 2018).